Big smiles, shrinking wallets

-A glamorous addition to the Singapore shopping arsenal is the Resorts World (www.rwsentosa.com) on Sentosa Island, the newish hotel-and-entertainment hub that launched in January 2010.
+A glamorous addition to our Singapore shopping guide is the Resorts World (www.rwsentosa.com) on Sentosa Island, the newish hotel-and-entertainment hub that launched in January 2010.
 The buzzing shopping esplanade connects Crocksford Tower and Hotel Michael, both upscale establishments, and reflects top-drawer tastes as well as fun fashions that will appeal to families and younger couples.
 At Resorts World Sentosa the Luxury Fashion shopping stretch includes several choice brands, including BVLGARI, Bally, Chanel Watches, COACH, Chopard, Rolex, Tumi (for bags and suitcases with an edge), Victoria's Secret, Polo, and Jimmy Choo.
 Take a break from those casino winnings for a dip into designer brand shopping without remorse.

 Changi Airport shops/ photo: Verghese